Recognize These 3 Early Warning Signs Of A Failing Content Marketing Strategy

 Content marketing is anything but a linear path!
 Beginners and professionals alike are bound to make mistakes from time to time – the only difference is the quality and quantity of mistakes one makes!

 Yes, you heard that right!
 Every mistake that you make in an online marketing campaign can act as a stepping stone in your second one.
 Well, that’s one way to look at it.
 But, what if you already know the potential mistakes one could make in a campaign and strategically go around it?
 Sounds fairly straightforward, doesn’t it?

-It will not only help you save the time you have in your hands, but also give you ample opportunity to try new ways and increase your chances of success.
+It will not only help you save the time you have in your hands but also give you ample opportunity to try new ways and increase your chances of success.

 Here are our top three picks which scream DANGER from the beginning and provide good reasons for you to be cautious.

 Setting goals is the first and foremost part of any content marketing strategy.
 If you are not clear on what you want to achieve with your content, you might as well call it a fuzzy desire.
-Having a method to your progress and counting on real numbers to be sure of your progress is smart work.
+Having a method for your progress and counting on real numbers to be sure of your progress is smart work.

-Even though all we talk about is converting more clients, final goal needs to be more specific.
+Even though all we talk about is converting more clients, the final goal needs to be more specific.
 For example: